ChakirBelhaj/software-engineering-processes-group-68/README.md

 >How are the release notes organized?*

 **Answer:**
+The release notes are listed on the tags page.
+The project has a total of 73 tags with each tag being a newly released version.
+Release notes are organized with changes listed in bullet points.
+Every bullet point typically represents a specific change or update made in the project.
+The format includes the action, description, contributor and a reference to the specific pull request or issue.
+Any user that collaborated on a version is also listed  underneath.
+Each release note contains an asset with the source code of that version.
+This consistent format allows users and stakeholders to understand updates and progress made during the project.

 **Q8)**
 >What is the license of the project?
 Explain if it’s permissive or restrictive.